WARREN M. CHRISTOPHER INTERNATIONAL LAWYER OF THE YEAR AWARD

 The International Law Section honored Professor James A. Gash as the winner of the 2013 Warren M. Christopher International Lawyer of the Year Award during the State Bar’s Annual meeting in October 2013.
 This award is being given to Professor Gash because of his unique efforts over the past several years to help bring the rule of law to Uganda.

 James A. Gash, is a Professor of Law at Pepperdine University School of Law.
 Professor Gash teaches Torts, Evidence, and Legal Ethics.
 Professor Gash also serves as the Director of the Global Justice Program in Pepperdine’s Nootbaar Institute for Law, Religion, and Ethics.
 From 2005 until 2012, he also served as Associate Dean at Pepperdine Law.

-The International Law Section is pleased to honor Albert S. Golbert as the second recipient of the Warren M. Christopher International Lawyer of the Year Award.
-This award is presented annually to a California lawyer for Achievement in International Law.
+The State Bar of California International Law Section named Albert S. Golbert as the recipient of the 2012 Warren M. Christopher International Lawyer of the Year Award.

 The International Law Section has inaugurated the International Lawyer of the Year Award to honor California legal practitioners who render extraordinary service to our profession in the field of international law.

 The first annual International Lawyer of the Year Award was presented posthumously to Warren M. Christopher.
-The award was presented at our Annual International Law Section Cocktail Reception and Dinner on September 17, 2011 at the beautiful Sky Room overlooking Long Beach harbor.
+The award was presented at the International Law Section’s Annual Cocktail Reception and Dinner in September 2011.
 The award was accepted by Mr. Christopher’s daughter, Lynn Collins.